The mission of the DEO Veterans' Program is to promote and maximize the employment of Florida's

 veterans, especially veterans with barriers to employment by utilizing a complete menu of

-One-Stop Career Center resources.
+Career Center resources.

 The Employ Florida system offers a full range of features and services to assist you in their workforce needs.
 That means finding assistance in researching the job market, figuring out what careers you are qualified for, how much those jobs pay, and other issues of interest.
 To gain access to the full range of features and services you must register in the Employ Florida system.
 Click here to register.
 Registration allows you to save personal information, settings, and information you have retrieved in the system; have access to career assessment tools, including skills matching, that help match your qualifications and abilities to specific occupations; create resumes and cover letters, and allows you to automate job searches that deliver job opportunities to your system message box, email address or both.
 Click here to register.